 Requirements to enable Security Key

-• Your device needs a USB or a USB-C to insert the security key or you can connect it wirelessly using Bluetooth or NFC.
+• A USB or a USB-C to insert the security key or you can connect it wirelessly using Bluetooth or NFC.

-• You must have the latest version of Chrome, Edge, Firefox, Safari or Opera.
+• The latest version of Chrome, Edge, Firefox, Safari or Opera.

-• You need a FIDO Universal 2nd Factor (U2F) compatible security key that can plug into the USB or lightning port for your device or connect wirelessly using Bluetooth or NFC.
+• A FIDO Universal 2nd Factor (U2F) compatible security key that can plug into the USB or lightning port for your device or connect wirelessly using Bluetooth or NFC.
 Order a compatible security key from a retailer you trust.

 Enable Security Key for your AOL account